-These animal straw toppers will add some fun to your child’s drinks.
+These animal straw toppers are a simple and creative way to add some fun to your child’s drinks.

-They’re bright and cheerful and they will make your child squeal with delight.
-It will make you smile too.
+They’re bright and cheerful, and they will make your child squeal with delight.

-I’ve made all of these as a free printable an I only ask one thing of you:
+Great news: I’ve made all of these as a free printable!
+In return, I only ask one thing of you:

-You can also buy paper straws now too.
+You can also buy paper straws now.
 Or make your own!
-You’ll find some instructions below.
+You’ll find some instructions for the animal toppers below: